SebDelSab/advanced-sheet/README.md

 v0.5.0

 New functionnality : it is now possible to choose a number of window that must be shown at the same time.
 You can do it with the parameter max_window.
 When the number of windows go over this limit, old windows are hidden and arrows are displayed in order to navigate into all the windows.

+v0.6.0

+Addition of max_char property and the tooltip appearing when needed